How to Make Holograms

 A close-up of the split beam set-up.

 Here is a close-up of the recording geometry.
-At this step, we will take measurements of both the reference beam distance, and the object beam distance.
+At this step, we will take distance measurements of both the reference beam and the object beam.
 Both beams must measure the same distance in order for the laser light to remain in phase for recording constructive and destructive interference within the light sensitive emulsion of the recording plate.
-Due to their long coherence length, equal distance is of less importance for the new diode lasers.
+Due to their long coherence length, equal distance is of less importance for most of the new diode lasers.
+It is of more importance when working with a HeNe laser.

 For the object beam distance, we will measure from the beam splitter to the object mirror, then from the object mirror to the object, then from the object to the plate holder.